 A number of different scattering urns are available that are manufactured from paper.
 These urns typically have a nature scene or other image printed on the outside of the urn and are designed in a tube-like shape (similar to the Eco Scattering Urns).
 These urns come in multiple sizes and are typically a lower cost option to other urns on the market.
 However, they do come with a few drawbacks – the paper urns can be problematic if you’re scattering during a weather event and they require an extra step of gluing part of the urn together while loading the ashes.

 Flow, the Ice Urn is a beautiful memorial option that was introduced by one of the largest funeral groups in Montreal and is now being made available in select markets throughout the U.S. This highly unique patented urn is produced solely from ice, arguably making it the most eco-friendly urn option available.
 It floats gracefully on top of the water for some time until the ice begins to melt and the ashes are gracefully scattered in the water.

 As the cremation rate continues to rise in South Carolina and in other states throughout the country, many interesting new memorial options have become available.
 With so many new options, many families are finding it challenging to select a single memorial to honor their loved one, and instead, are electing to separate their loved one’s ashes into multiple memorials.
-This commonly includes scattering a portion of the cremated ashes at a special place, then using some or all of the ashes that remain to do a living tree burial memorial with The Living Urn, or including them in a glass decorative piece that displays an array of color, or a piece of jewelry or a stone that can be worn with pride, among many other options.
+This commonly includes scattering a portion of the cremated ashes at a special place, then using some or all of the ashes that remain to do a living tree burial memorial with The Living Urn, a Living Urn indoors with a bonsai tree or houseplant, including them in a glass decorative piece that displays an array of color, or a piece of jewelry or a stone that can be worn with pride, among many other options.